cerner/terra-core/packages/terra-time-input/docs/README.md

 # Terra Time Input

 The terra-time-input component is an input for entering time.
-Its text masking feature enforces entering time that conforms to the time format.
+During time entry the value is masked to conform to the time format.

 ## Getting Started